sdymj84/weekly-work-note/README.md

 - Get weekly dates from current date and show on each notes
 - Save notes based on user and current week
 - users and notes are separated database models, and user id is stored in each note docs so correct notes can be retrieved by user id
-- Show save effect when notes are saved successfully
+- Show an effect on save button when notes are saved successfully
 - Change date from Histroy and read/update notes from past and future
 - Change font and wall from the list of predefined walls and fonts
 - Save note every one minute automatically